 The ideas of Calculus and proofs are examined in greater detail in this course.
 These ideas include limits, sequences and series, convergence, differentiation, integration, and continuity.
-Prerequisite: MA243.
-(Fall, odd years)
+Enrollment is limited.
+Prerequisite: MA262.
+(Fall, Alt)

 MA453 Special Methods in Content Area (3)